Inter Milan in international football

 Football Club Internazionale Milano is an Italian association football club based in Milan, Lombardy.
 The club was formed on 9 March 1908 to allow the foreign players to play in Italy.
 Inter played its first competitive match on 10 January 1909 against their cross-town rivals Milan, in which they lost 3–2.

 The club won its very first title in 1910 – the 1909–10 Italian Football Championship.
 Since then, the club has won further 19 league titles, along with nine Coppa Italia and eight Supercoppa Italiana.
 They have also been crowned champions of Europe on three occasions by winning two European Cups back-to-back in 1964 and 1965 and then another in 2010.
 The club experienced the most successful period in their history from 2006 to 2011, in which it won five successive league titles, equaling the all-time record at that time, by adding three Italian Cups, four Italian Supercups, one UEFA Champions League and one FIFA Club World Cup.
-During the 2009–10, Inter become the first and only Italian team to win the Treble and the second team to win five trophies in a calendar year.
+During the 2009–10 season, Inter became the first and only Italian team to win the Treble and the second team to win five trophies in a calendar year.